-Slight sick feeling builds up, and we were joined by three more cyclists, although they were less worried as their deadline was later than ours so they wandered off to find coffees.
+A slight sick feeling builds up, and we were joined by three more cyclists, although they were less worried as their deadline was later than ours so they wandered off to find coffees.

 One member of staff delivered a very Gallic shrug when asked for help, but another chap was vastly more helpful and sent out a radio message to find someone to open the depot, and ten minutes later we are handing over our precious cargo to be delivered to the train.

-Off to get our trains, and a wave to the three other cyclists relaxing with their coffees as our pulse rates calmed back down to a less panic-stricken state.
+Off to get our trains and a wave to the three other cyclists relaxing with their coffees as our pulse rates calmed back down to a less panic-stricken state.

 A coffee later, and boarding the train was enlivened by a chap asking if people could move down the carriage.
-I guess a regular user of the London Underground was travelling in our train.
+I guess a regular user of the London Underground was travelling on our train.

 Officially, we were supposed to collect the bikes from the depot behind Gare du Nord station, but the depot at St Pancras said that if we waited by the cargo section between carriages 9/10 we would probably be able to collect the bikes immediately.

-Joined by two other cyclists in the uniform of the hard core cyclist – lycra and dayglo clothing – two lightweight and two very heavy bikes were offloaded, and as our fellow cyclists went off on their holiday, we lingered to get some obvious photos.
+Joined by two other cyclists in the uniform of the hardcore cyclist – lycra and dayglo clothing – two lightweight and two very heavy bikes were offloaded, and as our fellow cyclists went off on their holiday, we lingered to get some obvious photos.

-Out of the station and erm, lets go that way to get over towards the Notre Dame Cathedral.
+Out of the station and erm, let’s go that way to get over towards the Notre Dame Cathedral.
 Deciding to stick to side roads initially to get used to cycling on “the wrong side of the road”, and we got lost.